Local Community Spaces Fund

 Supporting grassroots community groups to transform spaces at the heart of their local community

-This year we will be investing over £1 Million through our Local Community Spaces fund.
-This funding is available to community groups throughout the UK to provide a safe space for people to meet and be together.
+Local Community Spaces funding is to support community groups throughout the UK who provide a safe space for people to meet and be together.

 We know accessible community spaces can be a lifeline for local people, and many of these spaces require funding to repair, renovate and develop them so that they can continue delivering vital activities and services.
 In addition, loneliness and isolation continue to be highlighted through our Community Insight Survey as top areas of concern for local communities throughout the UK.